jetbrains-academy/scala-tutorial/Object Oriented Programming/Traits/task.md

 ## Exercise

-The following `Reducer` abstract class defines how to reduce a list of values into a single value by starting with an initial value and combining it with each element of the list.
+The `Reducer` abstract class defines how to reduce a list of values into a single value by starting with an initial value and combining it with each element of the list.